This September, Villeroy & Boch is opening its new UK address in London’s most prestigious design hub, Design Centre, Chelsea Harbour. S

 BR: Which industrial designer do you admire the most and why?
 (Living or departed)

-DH: I'm bound to say James Dyson.
-And the engineers he inspires though his annual international award.
+I'm bound to say James Dyson and the engineers he inspires though his annual international award.
 Although not a winner, my personal favourite was Min-Kyu Choi who designed the Mu folding three-pin plug - a clever, thoughtful, solution to an everyday problem.
-Now I have industrial designers I admire in our team like Aaron Bourne and Simon Cornelius who designed our latest beautiful electric showers.
+Now I have a whole team of industrial designers I admire in our R&D department at Aqualisa.

 BR: Where do you think the industry most needs to improve?

-DH: We need to do more to educate installers and consumers about the fantastic benefits of digital showers.
-Industry insiders get it but there’s work to do to persuade installers of their ease of installation and home owners of the control it gives them.
+We need to do more to educate installers and consumers about the fantastic benefits of smart showers.
+Industry insiders get it, but there’s work to do to persuade installers of their ease of installation and home owners of the sophisticated level of control a smart shower gives them, such as automatically checking water temperature 100 times per second.

 BR: Online has certainly changed the market, what key benefits have you seen?

-DH: Online presents more opportunities.
-It allows consumers to compare prices between a massive range of shower products and it’s an additional opportunity for manufacturers to talk directly to installers, owners and prospective owners about their needs.
-Also, manufacturers can more easily present products to overseas, rather than purely domestic markets.
+Online presents more opportunities.
+It allows consumers to compare prices between a massive range of shower products and it’s an additional opportunity for manufacturers to engage directly with installers, owners and prospective owners about their needs.

 BR: What advice would you give a new starter in the industry today?